Bimbalacom/keep-a-log/readme.md

   <h3 align="center">Bimbala Changelog Editor</h3>

   <p align="center">
-    Here you can find the source code of free Changelog Editor.
-It is browser based so it supported on Windows, Linux and Mac OS.
+    Here you can find the source code of the free Changelog Editor.
+It is browser-based so it is supported on Windows, Linux, and Mac OS.
     <br />
     <br />
     <a href="#">View Demo</a>